ultrazohm/ultrazohm_sw/docs/source/hardware/deskbench/Assembly.rst

 6. Connect the OUT Slot from the external uz_per_toque_box to A1 A.
 Connect the power supply with the delivered Samtec cable with the Box with the ADC A1 Slot.
-Connect the torque sensor  D-SUB 15 cable with the UZ_per_toque_box.
+Connect the torque sensor D-SUB 15 cable with the UZ_per_torque_box.

 .. image:: Deskbench/6th_step.jpg
   :height: 350